azurecrystalz/azurecrystalz.github.io/source/_posts/toward-the-sound-of-applause.md

   {% endbubble %}

   {% bubble Kuguri %}
-    I’ll treat you to a glass of my favorite Hungarian wine today, cicám.
+    I’ll treat you to a glass of my favorite Hungarian wine today, cicá.
   {% endbubble %}

   {% bubble Momiji %}